France vows support for Ukraine's plan to end Russian invasion - NewsBreak

 2 days ago

-KYIV, Ukraine (AP) — France’s foreign minister pledged his support for Ukraine’s plan for ending the war with Russia, telling reporters in Kyiv on Saturday that he would work with Ukrainian officials to secure other nations’ backing for the proposal.
+French Foreign Minister Jean-Noël Barrot pledged his support for Ukraine’s plan for ending the 2 1/2-year war with Russia, telling reporters in Kyiv on Saturday that he will work with Ukrainian officials to secure other nations’ backing for the proposal.

 The proposal is being considered by Ukraine’s Western partners, whose help is vital for Kyiv to resist its bigger neighbor.
 A key element would be a formal invitation into NATO, which Western backers have been reluctant to consider until after the war ends.

-“A Russian victory would be a consecration for the law of the strongest and would push the international order toward chaos,” French Foreign Minister Jean-Noël Barrot said at a joint news conference with Ukrainian counterpart Andrii Sybiha.
+“A Russian victory would be a consecration for the law of the strongest and would push the international order toward chaos,” Barrot said at a joint press conference with his Ukrainian counterpart, Andrii Sybiha.
 “That is why our exchanges should allow us to make progress on President Zelenskyy’s victory plan and rally the greatest number possible of countries around it.”

-Since Russia launched a full-scale invasion on Feb.
-24, 2022, France has been one of Ukraine’s staunchest military, diplomatic and economic supporters in Europe, and is training and equipping what will become a full new brigade of Ukrainian soldiers for front-line deployment.

-Zelenskyy said Saturday that he expects that the brigade would be in Ukraine by the end of November.

 “By resisting against the invader with exceptional courage, you are not only fighting for Ukraine’s territorial integrity, but you are also holding a front line that separates Europe from Vladimir Putin’s Russia, that separates freedom from oppression,” the French minister said in Kyiv.